 Introduction (Pascale)

-In 1978, Ted Bundy stood trial for murder, attempted murder, and burglary.
+In 1978, Ted Bundy stood trial for murder.
 To prove Bundy’s guilt, several pieces of evidence were provided, among others, a dental impression of his teeth.
 One of the victims showed a bite wound on her body, and it was argued that the particularities of Ted Bundy’s teeth would match it, thereby relating him to the crime.
 Forensic odontologists matched the wound to castings of Bundy’s teeth – a piece of evidence used for the first time in an American court.
 The defence attorney objected to the acceptability of this evidence, saying:

 ‘The evidence in this case presents many reasonable doubts.
 It is a sad day for your system of justice that can put a man’s life on the line because they say he has crooked teeth.
 How tragic it would be if a man’s life were to be taken from him because 12 people thought that he was probably guilty, but they were not sure.’